choilab/BTN707-CompGen/2-ASO-off-finder/README.md

 <a name="overview"></a>
 # Program overview

-* Input: target genome sequence and oligonucleotide sequence (FASTA format)
+* Input: target RNA sequence and oligonucleotide sequence (FASTA format)
-* Output: target and off-target site coordinate, the number of mismatches, the number of ASO sequences in the DNA sequence
+* Output: target and off-target site coordinate, the number of mismatches in the alignment
 * Options: # of allowed mismatches/indels

 <a name="intro"></a>